aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/generalformat/_index.md

 ---
 title: GeneralFormat
 linktitle: GeneralFormat
-second_title: Aspose.Words for Java API Reference
+second_title: Aspose.Words for Java
 description: Specifies a general format that is applied to a numeric text or any field result in Java.
 type: docs
-weight: 307
+weight: 316
 url: /java/com.aspose.words/generalformat/
 ---